gmeullion/resume.html/resume.md

 <main>

   <p> Currently a student at the University of Miami in the School of Communication as a
   Broadcast Journalism Major and Advertising Minor.
 I like to spend time with friends and family.
-I have ability to perform under minimumal supervision and demonstrate a high degree initiative and judgment.
-The ability to work independently and meet multiple deadlines, detail oriented, and reliable.
-A self-starter and problem-solving skills.</p>
+I have ability to perform under minimal supervision.
+I posses the ability to work independently as well as in groups and meet multiple deadline.
+I am detail oriented and reliable.</p>
 <section>

   <h2> Skills </h2>